 Students seeking admission to other professional programs in disciplines such as library science are well served by members of the faculty who have the expertise to guide them in selecting majors and activities that support their admission to these programs.

-Modern librarianship is a mirror to the history of our culture.
+Modern librarianship provides a window into the history of our culture.
 There are four major areas of librarianship, each of which requires slightly different undergraduate preparation.
 The first area is in the K-12 school system.
 (Please refer to the Educational Media and Technology (EDM) program for more details.)
 The other three areas of librarianship are public libraries, academic libraries, and special libraries, such as those associated with hospitals, corporations and law offices.
 These all require a master's degree from an American Library Association (ALA) accredited graduate school.
 An overall minimum GPA of 3.0 and high scores on the GRE will best position the student for admission into graduate school.
 To prepare for graduate school, the student should complete a bachelor's degree with a regular academic major.
 It is recommended that the undergraduate coursework include some courses from the EDM Program as well as a diverse background of coursework in English, history, foreign languages, science, management, and computer applications and programming.
 Majoring in areas such as the health or natural sciences allows for possibilities in special libraries.
 Some graduate library and information sciences programs offer a dual degree combining a Master of Library Sciences with a Master of Business Administration, Master of Fine Arts, Master of Science with history or education, or Juris Doctor.
 Students interested in pre-library should consult with an adviser about how pre-library can combine their interests with an academic plan best suited for their professional goals.

 Advisor: Kevin McGrew, M.A., M.Ed.
 (Library)